mindbat/track2-functional/Functional.md

 previous section to associate the new function with a name.
 Lets write a simple square function.

-`fn` takes two arguments, the first argument is a vector of the arguments and the second is the operation we want to perform.
+`fn` takes two arguments, the first argument is a vector of the arguments and the second is the result we want to return.

 ```clojure
 user=> (def square (fn [number] (* number number)))